 Areva shares her story as a mother of an autistic child and her legal expertise in her second book, The Everyday Advocate: Standing Up for Your Child with Autism and Other Special Needs.
 (Penguin 2010).
 What critics call the most comprehensive and compelling book to date addressing the issues of the special needs community and the importance of advocacy in this country, The Everyday Advocate soared to the top of Amazon’s best seller list upon its release.
 Her first book, Journey to the Top, is a popular career guide for professional women. !

 A longtime advocate for children with disabilities, Rachel Norton served as an administrator and case manager for Autism Deserves Equal Coverage from early 2011 through mid-2013.
 She began her career as an editor and writer, and has worked at The New York Times, Reuters, CNET: The Computer Network and FORA.tv.
 She helped found the Autism Speaks Bay Area Advocacy Group with Kristin Jacobson in 2006, and has been an active volunteer in the San Francisco public schools, where she served two years as a member of the district’s Community Advisory Committee for Special Education.
-She was elected to the San Francisco Board of Education in November 2008 and re-elected in November 2012.
+She was elected to the San Francisco Board of Education in November 2008 and re-elected in November 2012, and November 2016.
 Currently Rachel is the Communications Director for San Francisco Parks Alliance.

 1534 Plaza Lane #202, Burlingame, CA 94010